Summary on tax payment status

 Summary specifies how your tax refund has been used

 Your summary can inform you that your tax refund has been used to cover an unpaid tax.
 You can see your summary in MyTax.

 For example, if the Tax Administration has completed your tax assessment in August, and the result has been a refund to be sent to you in October, this refund is used to pay for your taxes, starting from the assessment end date as follows:

 - up until the 4th of the following month for individual taxpayers

 - up until the 18th of the following month for corporate taxpayers.

-You can see the end date of your tax assessment on your tax decision or in MyTax.
-You can also see information on how your tax refund has been used in MyTax.
-See instructions: How to see if your tax refund has been used for payment of taxes..
+You can see the end date of assessment on your tax decision or in MyTax.
+MyTax also gives you more details on how your tax refund has been used.
+See the guidance: How to see if your tax refund has been used for payment of taxes..

-Your tax refund is used on the existing unpaid taxes on the tax assessment end date.
-The refund is also used on upcoming taxes on their due date, even if you make a payment to the Tax Administration on that date.
+Your refund is applied on any existing unpaid taxes on the tax assessment end date.
+After that, the refund will also be used on upcoming taxes on their respective due dates, even if you make a payment to the Tax Administration on that date.

-You can see from your summary if you have any payments or refunds that have not yet been used on taxes or refunded to you.
+In addition, you can see whether you have any payments or refunds that have not yet been used on taxes or not yet refunded to you.